recursal/minmodmon/README.md

 4. Download the model you want to use from the download link in the dashboard.
 5. Place the ".st" model file in the "data" directory.
 6. Re-start "minmodmon-server.exe".
-7. Under "Load Model", enter the ID of the model you downloaded, and select the quantization you want to use.
+7. Under "Load Model", select the ID of the model you downloaded.
 8. Press "Load".
-Refresh the page to check loading status, the model will be ready once "Loaded model" changes to the model ID.
+Refresh the page to check loading status, until "Loaded model" changes to the model ID.

 ### SillyTavern